KrzysztofGrzywaczyk/Uncasual-ToDo-App-Flask-Bootstrap-SQLite/README.md

 # About this web app:

-Uncasual, **Web ToDo-type aplication,** where user is able to:
+Uncasual, **Web Task-managment-type aplication,** where user is able to:

-Web ToDo-type aplication, where user is able to:
 - Add a new task
 - Edit name, description and status of the task
 - Mark task as completed and reverse this process